Parents' income might predict Covid-19 vaccination choices for their children – KION546

 Together those strategies have worked.

-In Oklahoma County, 84% of residents age 12 and up are fully vaccinated, Reeves said.
-Statewide, about 60% in this group are fully vaccinated, according to the Oklahoma State Department of Health.
+In Oklahoma County, 84% of residents age 12 and up have had at least dose of a Covid-19 vaccine, Reeves said.
+Statewide, about 72% in this group have had at least one dose, according to the Oklahoma State Department of Health.

 The-CNN-Wire